 The blower can be serviced/removed through the blower access panel on the inside of the furnace.
 If there is a combustion air pipe installed inside the furnace, it may have to be removed to access the blower access panel.
-After the combustion air pipe is removed, it is easy to remove the inside blower access panel by pushing it up, against a spring, or removing the screws of the access panel.
+After the combustion air pipe is removed, it is easy to remove the inside blower access panel by removing the screws of the access panel.
 Blower is now ready to be serviced through the opening.

-If the blower has to be removed through the inside blower access panel, then the top flange, blower door switch and bottom flange will also have to be removed on some models, On some other models, top and bottom angles will have to be removed to slide the blower out of the furnace.
+If the blower has to be removed through the inside blower access panel, then the top and bottom angles will have to be removed to slide the blower out of the furnace.